kitttn/temptest/Flashing-images.md

    `continue`

    You can use control-C to break execution, set breakpoints, etc. Another `monitor reset` / `continue` will restart the image from its reset vector.

+7. You can now disconnect the debug board FPC from the BDB.
+The SVC firmware image you just flashed will run whenever you power cycle the BDB.

 ####Load firmware image to SVC on endo